Something shifted and you can't name when

 The antidote to contempt is building a culture of appreciation.
 Couples who regularly name what they value about each other are more resilient when conflict comes.
 Not gratitude as a performance, just the habit of saying the thing out loud when you notice it.

 The antidote to defensiveness is taking some responsibility, even partial.
 Finding the part of the complaint that's fair, even when the rest feels unfair.
-Most complaints have a sliver of accuracy buried inside them.
+Most complaints have a sliver of accuracy buried inside them, and finding it is often what finally makes a partner feel heard.

 The antidote to stonewalling is a time-limited break.
 Not "I'm done talking about this," but "I need 30 minutes to calm down, and then I want to come back to this."
 Both people do something genuinely calming.
 Then they return.